anotherdevv/04-TOP-CSS-practice/README.md

 # 04-TOP-CSS-practice
 More practice with CSS!
-B Chaining selectors
+Chaining selectors